ramraj1096/talent-hire-app/README.md

 - 🔐 **OTP Authentication**: Enhanced secure user login.
 - 🧭 **Role-based Dashboards**: Custom UI/UX for developers, companies, and admins.
 - 💬 **Developer Networking**: Connect with peers using a connection request system (accept/reject requests).
+- 🧠 **AI Resume Generation**: Instantly generate a professional resume using AI and download it as a PDF.

 ---